pmayer/visit-tracker/README.md

 * When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting.
 * Currently, it is only setup to log the visitors first visit and then store the visit ID in LocalStorage ..
 This could be made configurable going forward.
 * Great for if you're doing split testing or segmenting features to certain cohorts based on location, browser, device, or traffice source
+* Can be configured to attribute visits without an SID to a certain source such as Organic
+___

 ### Trackable Datapoints
 *Create an issue if you have ideas for more*